College Credit Overview

 Since Bryan College is fully accredited by the Commission on Colleges of the Southern Association of Colleges and Schools, credits easily transfer to most schools (both religious and secular).
 Since each institution is the sole determiner of credit acceptance, it is recommended that you check with the registrar of your chosen college before you apply.

-Tuition for each course is only $350.
-Tuition is non-refundable and must be mailed with each student’s application directly to Summit Ministries before the application deadline.
-Checks should be made out to Summit Ministries.
+Tuition for each course is only $450.
+Tuition is non-refundable and must be received by Summit Ministries before the application deadline.

 College Credit Requirements